tnttodda/RegressionInType/InfiniteSearch1.lagda.md

 ```

 The notion of searchability coincides with that of compactness.
 This can be seen
-fully in the file "CompactTypes.lagda" by Escardó, where the above construction is
+fully in the file [CompactTypes](CompactTypes.html) by Escardó, where the above construction is
-equivalent to that named 'compact∙' in that file.
+equivalent to that named `compact∙` in that file.

 The exception to this is that searchability implies inhabitance, whereas the
 empty type `𝟘` is compact.